 After successful installation of Solr on your system.
 Create the first collection in Apache Solr using the following command.

 sudo su - solr -c "/opt/solr/bin/solr create -c mycol1-n data_driven_schema_configs"

 Step 5 – Access Solr Admin Panel

 Default Solr runs on port 8983.
-You can access Solr port in your web browser and you will get Solr dashboard.
+You can access the Solr port in your web browser and you will get a Solr dashboard.